dabreegster/route_snapper/user_guide.md

 - `start` activates the tool.
 It has no effect if the tool is already started.
 - `stop` deactivates the tool and clears all state
 - `debugRenderGraph` returns GeoJSON points and line-strings to debug the graph used for routing.
+- `changeGraph` can be used after initialization to change the loaded graph.
+It takes `graphBytes`, same as the constructor.

 ### MapLibre gotchas